amirachaudhry/amirachaudhry/README.md

 * 💻  I am currently doing a BSc Computer Systems degree at Heriot-Watt University.
 * 🌍  I'm based in Edinburgh.
-* 🧠  I'm currently learning React!
+* 🧠  I'm currently working with HTML, JavaScript and CSS.

 ### Skills